AsteriskAmpersand/Ice-Stable/README.md

 ## First Time Installation ##
 Follow these steps if you've never installed ICE before:
 1. Install Stracker's Loader and all it's prerequisites found here: <https://www.nexusmods.com/monsterhunterworld/mods/1982/>
-2. Click on the green "Code" button and then "Download ZIP".
+2. On this Github page, click on the green "Code" button and then "Download ZIP".
+3. Extract the contents of the ZIP file to a temporary location (Desktop, Downloads, etc).
-3. Extract the contents of the ZIP directly to your root Monster Hunter World install folder (where MonsterHunterWorld.exe is located).
+4. Copy all the contents within the "ice-stable-main" (or "ice-experimental-main") folder directly to your root Monster Hunter World install folder (default path is `...\Steam\steamapps\common\Monster Hunter World\`.
+You have the right folder if "MonsterHunterWorld.exe" exists in that folder).
-4. When asked about file conflicts, overwrite any existing files.
+5. When asked about file conflicts, overwrite any existing files.
-5. (Optional) Install any mods you want to use with ICE in the "ICE\ntPC" folder.
-Install any plugins in "ICE\plugins".
+6. (Optional) Install any mods you want to use with ICE in the `...\Monster Hunter World\ICE\ntPC\` folder.
+Install any plugins in `...\Monster Hunter World\ICE\ntPC\plugins\`.
-6. Launch game in Admin Mode (required only on first time installs)
+7. Launch game in Admin Mode (required only on first time installs).
-7. Check save file management section when you are asked to create a new save file when launching the game.
+8. Check save file management section when you are asked to create a new ICE save file when launching the game.

 ## Updating Or Re-installing ICE ##
 Follow these steps if you want to grab the latest version of ICE: